nephio-project/docs/content/en/docs/neo-porch/2_concepts/theory.md

 type: docs
 weight: 3
 description: |
-  The principles and theories behind Porch; Porch as "kpt as a service", implementing a "configuration as data" approach to management of kpt packages.
+  The principles and theories behind Porch; Porch as a service which provides kpt workflows, implementing a "configuration as data" approach to management of kpt packages.
 ---

 ## Configuration as Data (CaD)